 - Preheat oven to 325

-- Add in the vanilla
+- Stir in the buttermilk and vanilla extract

-- Add in the walnuts and carrots
+- Stir in the carrots

-- Fill each pan an even amount
+- Fill each pan with an even amount of carrot cake batter

 - Bake for 30-35 minutes, insert a toothpick into the center - when it comes out clean, the cake is done

 - Transfer to a wire rack to cool, when the pan is no longer hot remove the cake and continue cooling on the wire rack for 2 hours (or until the cake is thoroughly cooled*)

 - In a bowl beat the butter for 5 minutes until light and fluffy, stir in the cream cheese and vanilla extract.
 Sift in the powdered sugar and splash of heavy cream (about 1 tbsp), stir until combined

 - Use a piece of sewing thread (or floss) to cut each cake in half, leaving you with 4 layers total

 - Place your first cake layer on a cake plate, frost the top of it, stack another layer on and repeat until all four layers are stacked.
 Frost the rest of the cake